-Multiple injuries after ‘large explosion’ at petrol station in Donegal
+Three dead after ‘large explosion’ at petrol station in Donegal

 Multiple emergency service vehicles are in attendance while a Coastguard helicopter was also providing support.

-Letterkenny University Hospital has moved to major emergency standby, and appealed to the public not to attend its emergency department unless it is urgent.
+Letterkenny University Hospital was moved to major emergency standby, and appealed to the public not to attend its emergency department unless it was urgent.

 “Please contact your GP or NowDoc service in the first instance.
 NowDoc has increased staffing this evening to help deal with any additional demands,” it said.